Web-transcendence/Dev/README.md

 ◦ Minor module: Use a framework or a toolkit to build the frontend.🟩

-◦ Minor module: Use a database for the backend.
+◦ Minor module: Use a database for the backend.🟩
-🟩

 ~~◦ Major module: Store the score of a tournament in the Blockchain.~~

 ### • User Management

 ◦ Major module: Standard user management, authentication, users across tournaments.🟥

-???
-~~◦ Major module: Implementing a remote authentication.~~ ???
+◦ Major module: Implementing a remote authentication.🟩

 ### • Gameplay and user experience